pingcap/docs-cn/tikv-configuration-file.md

 + Default value: 45% of the size of total system memory
 + Unit: KB|MB|GB

+## storage.io-rate-limit

+Configuration items related to the I/O rate limiter.

+### `max-bytes-per-sec`

++ Limits the maximum I/O bytes that a server can write to or read from the disk (determined by the `mode` configuration item below) in one second.
+When this limit is reached, TiKV prefers throttling background operations over foreground ones.
+The value of this configuration item should be set to the disk's optimal I/O bandwidth, for example, the maximum I/O bandwidth specified by your cloud disk vendor.
+When this configuration value is set to zero, disk I/O operations are not limited.
++ Default value: `"0MB"`

+### `mode`

++ Determines which types of I/O operations are counted and restrained below the `max-bytes-per-sec` threshold.
+Currently, only the write-only mode is supported.
++ Optional value: `"write-only"`
++ Default value: `"write-only"`

 ## raftstore

 Configuration items related to Raftstore